 along the sea of Galilee

-where you said you would be with us until the end of times.
+where you said you would be with us until the end of time.

 Yet we forget and worship you on the cross.